Andy-Enders/PythonProj/README.md

-# PythonProj
+# Summer Projects
-A repo to hold my python projects that I will be doing over the summer of 2021
+A repo to hold my summer projects that I will be doing in 2021 in order to gain experrience.